-We believe that each element of the executive compensation program helps to achieve one or both of the compensation objectives outlined above.
+The Company believes that each element of the executive compensation program helps to achieve one or both of the compensation objectives outlined above.
 The table below lists each material element of our executive compensation program and the compensation objective or objectives that it is designed to achieve.

+Compensation Element Compensation Objectives Attempted to be Achieved

+Base Salary Attract and retain qualified executives;

+Motivate and reward executives' performance.

+Bonus Compensation Motivate and reward executive's performance;

+Enhance profitability of Company and stockholder value.

+Equity-Based Compensation - stock options and restricted

+stock grants

-Compensation Element Compensation Objectives Attempted to be Achieved Base Salary Attract and retain qualified executives; Motivate and reward executives' performance.
-Bonus Compensation Motivate and reward executive's performance; Enhance profitability of Company and stockholder value.
-Equity-Based Compensation - stock options and restricted stock grants Enhance profitability of Company and stockholder value by aligning long-term incentives with stockholders' long-term interests.
+Enhance profitability of Company and stockholder value by aligning long-term incentives with stockholders' long-term interests.

 As illustrated by the table above, base salary is primarily intended to attract and retain qualified executives.
-This is the element of the Ring's current executive compensation program where the value of the benefit in any given year is not wholly dependent on performance.
+This is the element of the Company's current executive compensation program where the value of the benefit in any given year is not wholly dependent on performance.
 Base salaries are intended to attract and retain qualified executives as well as being linked to performance by rewarding and/or motivating executives.
 Base salaries are reviewed annually and take into account: experience and retention considerations; past performance; improvement in historical performance; anticipated future potential performance; and other issues specific to the individual executive.

-There are specific elements of the current executive compensation program that are designed to reward performance and enhance profitability and stockholder value, and therefore, the value of these benefits is based on performance.
-The Company's discretionary annual bonus plan is primarily intended to motivate and reward Named Executive Officers' performance to achieve specific strategies and operating objectives, as well as improved financial performance.
+There are specific elements of the current executive compensation program that are designed to reward performance and enhance profitability and shareholder value and, therefore, the value of these benefits is based on performance.
+The Company's discretionary annual bonus plan is primarily intended to motivate and reward named executive officers' performance to achieve specific strategies and operating objectives, as well as improved financial performance.

-The Compensation Committee considers the salaries of comparable executives of peer companies for which such information is publicly available.
-The Compensation Committee believes that bonuses and equity compensation should fluctuate with our success in achieving financial, operating and strategic goals.
-The Committee's philosophy is that we should continue to use long-term compensation such as stock options to align stockholder and executives' interests and should allocate a portion of long-term compensation to the entire executive compensation package.
+The Compensation Committee does not currently benchmark executive compensation to any other companies.
+The Compensation Committee believes that bonuses and equity compensation should fluctuate with the Company's success in achieving financial, operating and strategic goals.
+The Committee's philosophy is that the Company should continue to use long-term compensation such as stock options to align shareholder and executives' interests and should allocate a portion of long-term compensation to the entire executive compensation package.

-The Compensation Committee has the authority to retain and terminate compensation consultants and other experts to assist the committee in its evaluation of compensation of any of the executive officers.
-To date, the Compensation Committee has not retained an outside consultant in establishing its compensation program or in establishing any specific compensation for an executive officer.
+The Company has never retained an outside consultant in establishing its compensation program or in establishing any specific compensation for an executive officer.